 4. The Bill institutes blanket restrictions on foreign funding to NPOs.

 Section 6 of the Bill permits NPOs to accept money or materials from non-Thai natural persons, legal entities or groups of individuals only for “activities in the Kingdom as permitted by the Minister.”
 This provision gives the Minister of Interior full discretion to authorize or block any foreign funding.
 Such blanket restrictions run counter to the right to free association, which embraces the ability to seek and secure resources, both domestic and international.
 Additionally, such restrictions diverge from Financial Action Task Force guidelines, which call for a “proportionate” and “targeted approach” in dealing with non-profits and allowing “legitimate charitable activity to continue to flourish.”

 5. There is no possibility of appeal under the Bill, including for termination.

 The Bill fails to provide any appeal process for decisions taken by the Registrar, including suspension or termination.
 Section 9 of the Bill states that NPOs that violate or fail to comply with any of the substantive provisions will have their registration revoked, regardless of “any pending appeal to the revocation of registration.”
 Thus, almost any violation, no matter how minor, could result in revocation or termination of NPO registration.
 Under international norms, these are among the severest restrictions on free association, and are only permitted when there is a clear and imminent danger resulting in a flagrant violation of national law.
 In the absence of the right to appeal these decisions to an independent body, such provisions could easily lead to abuses of power and disproportionate actions by authorities.

 The Council of State is reportedly considering these comments and may issue an updated draft NPO law soon.
 ICNL will continue to monitor legal developments around draft NPO laws in Thailand.
-For more information, as well as specific recommendations, read our detailed analysis, available in English and Thai.
+For a more detailed analysis, including specific recommendations, please contact firstname.lastname@example.org.